reactive-python/reactpy/docs/source/core-concepts.rst

     import asyncio

     from idom.core.layout import LayoutEvent
-    from idom.core.dispatch import dispatch_single_view
+    from idom.core.dispatcher import dispatch_single_view

     sent_patches = []

+    # We need this to simulate a scenario in which events ariving *after* each update
+    # has been sent to the client.
+Otherwise the events would all arive at once and we
+    # would observe one large update rather than many discrete updates.
+    sempahore = asyncio.Semaphore(0)

     async def send(patch):
         sent_patches.append(patch)
+        sempahore.release()
         if len(sent_patches) == 5:
             # if we didn't cancel the dispatcher would continue forever
             raise asyncio.CancelledError()

     async def recv():
+        await sempahore.acquire()
         event = LayoutEvent(target=static_handler.target, data=[{}])

-        # We need this so we don't flood the render loop with events.
-        # In practice this is never an issue since events won't arrive
-        # as quickly as in this example.
-        await asyncio.sleep(0)

         return event